wiesel78/archhelp/tutorials/awesome/bashets.md

     bashets.start()
 ```

-Create a new quit function.
+Create a new quit and restart function.

 ```
    function quit()
        bashets.stop()
        awesome.quit()
    end

+   function restart()
+       bashets.stop()
+       awesome.restart()
+   end
 ```

-and rename all awesome.quit() functions with quit()
+and rename all awesome.quit and awesome.restart calls with quit or restart